We’re located in Amsterdam’s Zuidas District, in the Initium Building, right behind the VU Amsterdam Main Building. See our contact information.

 You will generally have no trouble finding a parking spot in the vicinity of Taalcentrum-VU.
 Please note that paid parking is in force during office hours.
 You will find on-street parking in De Boelelaan and Asingaborg in the immediate vicinity of the Metropolitan Building.
 Tip: we have excellent public transport connections.
 Amsterdam Zuid railway station is just a five-minute walk away.

-Taalcentrum-VU was founded in the early 1990s as part of the Faculty of Humanities at Vrije Universiteit Amsterdam.
+Taalcentrum-VU was founded in the early 1990s as part of Vrije Universiteit Amsterdam's Faculty of Arts.
 The goal: to close the gap between academic expertise and professional practice.
 To help people communicate better.
 Now, more than 25 years later, we are an independently operating communication agency employing some thirty language professionals.

 We work at a rate of between 1,500 and 2,000 words a day in most modern Western languages.
 Another factor that can affect turnaround time is the availability of translators who are specialized in a specific field.
 We calculate the turnaround time for each assignment on an individual basis.